caseda/homey_zw-ccl/README.md

 This uses the official Z-Wave alliance's database to create the initial start of the driver in `app.json`.
 Which includes all parameters and device (type) id's.
 This definitely needs to be checked afterwards if everything is right (and add for example the number range).
-This still misses the capabilities though, how that is done is shown in the [Developer Library](https://developers.athom.com/library/zwave/).
+And this still misses the capabilities.
+How that is done is shown in the [Developer Library](https://developers.athom.com/library/zwave/).

+You can find the id's in:
+The (unknown) device's settings -> Node Information after inclusion
+Or the (unknown) device's node information when Chrome's Console is open while including

+The entire list of supported Command Classes by the device are in:
+CLI when debug is enabled in the driver.js, and the device has been included.
+Or have Chrome's Console open while including.

 **Warning**:
 If you are about to use information from: